TariqAHassan/MelReformer/README.md

 In order to invert the resizing use to train the idea model, an encoder/decoder transformer can be trained.
 The basic structure here is to condition the transformer on the musical idea developed by the _Idea Model_, and use that conditioning to guide the (autoregressive) decoder.
-This approach has a few advantages.
-First, the melspectrogram contains rich conditioning information, which is far more precise than, say, text.
-Second, as stated above, an autoregressive approach allows for streaming audio, meaning the resulting music could start playing almost instantly, rather than having to wait for the entire piece of audio to be rendered.

 There is a wrinkle here, however.
 Because the attention of the transformer is quadratic, autoregressively decoding each column of the melspectrogram is problematic.
 Concretely, in the diagram above,